Duct Flow Performance

 Techniques and practices that provide an efficient and effective duct system include:

 Ducts in Conditioned Spaces.
 Ducts operate more efficiently in conditioned air at room temperature.
-They do not work as well in excessively hot or cold attics and crawl spaces.
+They work poorly in excessively hot or cold attics and crawl spaces.

 Sealed Ducts.
-EPA promotes the use of mastic and/or Underwriters Laboratory (UL) 181 approved tapes, such as metal-backed tape, to seal ducts.
+EPA promotes using mastic or Underwriters Laboratory (UL) 181-approved tapes, such as metal-backed tape, to seal ducts.
 These materials more effectively seal leaks around duct joints and seams than standard "duct tape."

 Insulated Ducts.
-Leaky ducts and poorly sealed connections can waste 20% or more of the air that you pay to heat and cool.
+Leaky ducts and poorly sealed connections can waste 20% or more of the air you pay to heat and cool.
 To minimize this energy loss, EPA first recommends installing ducts in conditioned spaces.
-Where this is not possible, ducts should be insulated as recommended by the International Energy Conservation Code (IECC).
+Where this is impossible, ducts should be insulated as the International Energy Conservation Code (IECC) recommends.

 Right-Sized Ducts.
-Ducts in ENERGY STAR qualified homes are sized based on the Air Conditioning Contractors of America (ACCA) Manual J and Manual D calculations.
+Ducts in ENERGY STAR-qualified homes are sized based on the Air Conditioning Contractors of America (ACCA) Manual J and D calculations.
 This helps to ensure that the ducts accommodate the airflow requirements of the heating and cooling system for efficient distribution of heated or cooled air.

 • Replacement of existing ductwork or the repair and improvement of existing ductwork; for retrofit only.